-Firstly, a brownout condition may cause overheating of the PFC front-end due to an excess of RMS current.
-Secondly, brownout can also cause the PFC pre-regulator to work open loop.
-This could be dangerous to the PFC itself and the downstream converter, should the input voltage return abruptly to its rated value, given the slow response of PFC to transient events.
-Finally, spurious restarts may occur during converter power down, hence causing the output voltage not to decay to zero monotonically.
+Firstly, a brownout condition may cause overheating of the primary power section due to an excess of RMS current.
+Secondly, spurious restarts may occur during converter power down, hence causing the output voltage not to decay to zero monotonically.

-L6566A shutdown upon brownout is accomplished by means of an internal comparator, as shown in the block diagram of Figure 25, which shows the basic circuit usage.
-The inverting input of the comparator, available on the AC\OK pin (16), is supposed to sense a voltage proportional to either the RMS or the peak mains voltage; the non-inverting input is internally referenced to 0.485V with 35 mV hysteresis.
-If the voltage applied on the AC\OK pin before the device starts operating does not exceed 0.485V or if it falls below 0.45 V while the device is running, The AC\OK signal goes high, the pin Vcc\PFC is open and the device shuts down, with the soft-start capacitor discharged and the gate-drive output low.
-Additionally, in case the device has been latched off by some protection function (in which case Vcc is oscillating between $V{ccON}$ and $V{ccON}$ - 0.5V) the AC\OK voltage falling below 0.45 V will clear the latch.
-This feature can be used to allow a quicker restart as the input source is removed.
+L6566B shutdown upon brownout is accomplished by means of an internal comparator, as shown in the block diagram of Figure 25 on page 38, which shows the basic usage.
+The inverting input of the comparator, available on the AC_OK pin (16), is supposed to sense a voltage proportional to the RMS (peak) mains voltage; the non-inverting input is internally referenced to 0.485V with 35 mV hysteresis.
+If the voltage applied on the AC_OK pin before the device starts operating does not exceed 0.485V or if it falls below 0.45 V while the device is running, the AC_FAIL signal goes high and the device shuts down, with the soft-start capacitor discharged and the gate-drive output low.
+Additionally, if the device has been latched off by some protection function (testified by Vcc oscillating between $V{\rm ccON}$ and $V{\rm ccON}$ - 0.5V) the AC_OK voltage falling below 0.45 V clears the latch.
+This may allow a quicker restart as the input source is removed.